chrisjensenuk/ObserverTranslate/readme.md

 The IoC is responsible for subscribing the observers (`TranslateObserver`) to the observable (`TranslateObservable`).
 See `ApplicationIoC.cs`

-Each `TranslateObserver` outputs their translation to the `ITranslateOutputter`.
+Each `TranslateObserver` outputs their translation to the `ITranslateOutput`.
 As this class can be called by many observables it is configured as a singleton and a lock is used to ensure thread safety in the concrete implementation.

-The user of translate.googleapis.com site is very limited.
+The use of translate.googleapis.com site is very limited.
 It only allows about 100 requests per one hour period and there after returns a **429 error (Too many requests)**.
 So if you start to get errors wait an hour or so :)

 I added Serilog to provider structured logging.
 It's currently configured to write json structured logs to a daily text file `logYYYYMMDD.txt`.